 Are correspondence or long-distance programs offered?

 Online offerings are limited at this time.
-We currently have one online course and a hybrid online/in-class opportunity.
-We do have part-time options for degree programs like our Master of Theological Studies degree (MTS).
-Students can now complete course work for this degree in evening classes, on weekends, and during the shorter January and summer sessions.
-If you are a part-time student, a working professional or a person already involved in ministry and looking to explore new dimensions of your faith, please contact us at email@example.com or call us at 510-549-5013.
+If you are a part-time student, a working professional, or a person already involved in ministry and looking to explore new dimensions of your faith, please contact us at firstname.lastname@example.org or call us at (510) 549-5013.

 How important are the letters of recommendation that are required for my application?

-JST-SCU requires two letters of recommendation for those entering our degree programs and one letter of recommendation for an application to the non-degree programs (302KB PDF).
+JST-SCU requires two letters of recommendation for those entering our degree programs and one letter of recommendation for an application to the non-degree programs.
 Your letters of recommendation are read by the Admissions Committee as part of the admissions review process.
 Therefore, it is important that your letters of recommendation address your academic qualifications, preparedness, and potential for doing graduate level study in theology.